 Over the last quarter, Matador Resources insiders have spent a meaningful amount on shares.
 In total, insiders bought US$469k worth of shares in that time, and we didn't record any sales whatsoever.
 This is a positive in our book as it implies some confidence.

 Insider Ownership of Matador Resources

-For a common shareholder, it is worth checking how many shares are held by company insiders.
+I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
 Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-Matador Resources insiders own about US$110m worth of shares (which is 4.8% of the company).
-This kind of significant ownership by insiders does generally increase the chance that the company is run in the interest of all shareholders.
+Matador Resources insiders own about US$101m worth of shares (which is 4.9% of the company).
+I like to see this level of insider ownership, because it increases the chances that management are thinking about the best interests of shareholders.